Shipping with this method takes 3-5 days

 Dosage and Usage

-- Daily use: turn the base until it clicks, open the cap, breathe out fully, seal lips around the mouthpiece, and while breathing in slowly and deeply, press the dose button.
-Hold your breath for 10 seconds or as long as comfortable, then breathe out.
+- Daily use: turn the base until it clicks, open the cap, breathe out, seal lips around the mouthpiece, and inhale slowly and deeply while pressing the dose button.

 Side Effects and Safety